-We spend most of our time living life on the outer edges in the shallow places, oblivious to the presence of God.
+We spend most of our time living life on the outer edges in shallow places, oblivious to the presence of God.
 Jesus describes it as being blind to the eternal dimension of life.
-We are blind to the boundless generosity of God, who sustains and holds everything together in creation around us.
+We are blind to the boundless generosity of God, who sustains and holds everything together in the creation around us.

-When a world-wide virus has the power to grip us with fear, it provides the opportunity to reflect upon the meaning of life.
+When a worldwide virus has the power to grip us with fear, it provides the opportunity to reflect upon the meaning of life.
 It highlights the awareness that any control that we thought we had over our lives is an illusion.
-The fear of the vast unknown forces us to face the fact that our life on earth is brief and passing away.
+The fear of the vast unknown forces us to face the fact that our life on earth is brief and passes away.
 (We all Need a Pause Button in Life)

 Although living in an imperfect world, some of us can see beyond the shallow places.
 There are moments we see God in the face of a child or a beautiful sunset.
 Today we see a glimpse of God in the selfless workers providing care during the crisis.
 May we, at this moment, fathom God the Father and Mother’s love for us, sustaining us through Christ.
 May we trust the One who has an eternal plan for our life, supporting us with hope and encouragement through the emotional trauma and upheaval we feel.

 In these troubling hours, I trust the love of God will comfort your pain and suffering.
-May we experience Christ’s love reaching out to us and giving us hope?
+May we experience Christ’s love reaching out to us and giving us hope.
 When we know God loves us, that love will sustain us through the pain of any suffering.
 Job proclaimed after the loss of everything I know that my redeemer lives, and even though he slays me, I will praise him.
 I will put my trust in God and not myself for answers.
 I will trust the One who gave me life will also sustain me through every trouble.

 He is before all things, and in him all things hold together.
 Colossians 1:17 NIV